ElvenTools/elven-tools-website/src/docs/jump-start.md

 With them, you can get simple information written in the Smart Contract.
 You can also access them through API.
 Read more about it [here](https://docs.elrond.com/sdk-and-tools/rest-api/virtual-machine/).

-Elven Tools will also provide the landing page for the NFT launch, which will be strictly integrated with the Smart Contract.
-It will have a lot of useful widgets.
-There are also plans to write more articles on how to run it with the performance in mind.
-It will come later.
+Elven Tools also provides the Minter Dapp for the NFT launch, which strictly integrates with the Smart Contract.
+It have a lot of useful widgets.

 ### Where to go from here?